Customer: Victorian State Government | Level Crossing Removal Project

 McConnell Dowell is the constructor and leader of the Western Program Alliance, delivering part of the Victorian state government’s ambitious level crossing removal program, which is set to remove 110 dangerous level crossings by 2030.

 Our Alliance brings together ourselves, the Level Crossing Removal Project (government), MTM (network operator), and Arup and Mott MacDonald (design partners).

-In our first five years we successfully completed 9 crossing removals in Melbourne’s western and south eastern suburbs, including specific sites at:
+In six years we have successfully completed 9 crossing removals in Melbourne’s western and south eastern suburbs, including specific sites at:

 - Kororoit Creek Road in Williamstown North – a rail over road bridge and duplication of 800 metres of track on the Altona Loop

 - Abbotts Road in Dandenong South – a rail over road bridge in an industrial zone

-- Aviation Road in Laverton – a rail over road bridge within a busy shopping precinct
+- Aviation Road in Laverton – a road over rail bridge within a busy shopping precinct

 - Werribee Street in Werribee - a rail over road bridge, including the main ARTC freight line